rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 ### Types of Users
 RBAC has the following types of users:

 -   **Account owner** - The account owner, who serves as the main point of contact for the account, is fully authorized to use all available product features.
-There is just one account owner per account.
+Each account has a single account owner.

--   **Account user** - The account user is a user that the account owner added and who has been given access to particular products or account roles.
+-   **Account user** - A user added by the account owner and has all the access of particular products or account roles.

 ### Actions Performed by Account Owner
 The account owner is the only user who can perform the following actions: